Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Offline Experiments

 \item \textbf{Bayesian Personalized Ranking Matrix Factorization (BPR-MF)} \citep{Rendle2009} (also a representative of non-neural algorithms) is optimized for implicit feedback using matrix factorization using a pairwise ranking approach to rank items a user has interacted with over those they have not.
 The embedding size for the BPR-MF was set to 32.\looseness=-1

 \item The \textbf{Neural Collaborative Filtering (NCF)} \citep{He2017} represent neural algorithms and integrates an Artificial Neural Network with Matrix Factorization, using specific configurations for embeddings, layers, epochs, and batch sizes.
-It also incorporates a negative sampling strategy.
-Testing follows a leave-one-out evaluation, consistent with the original methodology.
-The parameters of the algorithm used were set to: embeddings of users and items with size 32; four layers of 64, 32, 16, 8 neurons; 10 epochs; and a batch size of 256.
-Negative sampling was also employed, where for each positive sample on the train set, four negative samples were added based on unseen items.\looseness=-1 \end{itemize}
+The testing phase followed a leave-one-out evaluation consistent with the original methodology.
+The parameters of the algorithm used were as follows: embedding sizes of users and items with size 32, four layers of 64, 32, 16, and 8 neurons, 10 epochs, and a batch size of 256.
+Negative sampling was also employed, where for each positive sample on the training set, four negative samples were added based on unseen items.\looseness=-1 \end{itemize}

-Most Popular, User-KNN, and BPR-MF were implemented using the library proposed by \cite{da2018case}; whereas the authors implemented EASE, NeuMF, and PageRank according to the corresponding papers and are available in our public repository\footnote{https://github.com/andlzanon/lod-personalized-recommender}.
-MovieLens 100k \cite{harper2015movielens} was executed using 10-fold cross-validation for the top-1 and top-5 recommendations of every algorithm on every fold.
-We also evaluated the LastFM dataset \cite{Cantador2011} on the first fold to analyze if explanation algorithms results varied on different domains.\looseness=-1
+Most Popular, User-KNN, and BPR-MF were implemented using the library proposed by \cite{da2018case}, whereas the authors implemented EASE, NeuMF, and PageRank according to the corresponding papers, and they are available in our public repository. \ac{MovieLens} \cite{harper2015movielens} was executed using 10-fold cross-validation for the top-1 and top-5 recommendations of every algorithm on every fold.
+We also evaluated the \ac{LastFM} dataset \cite{Cantador2011} on the first fold to analyze if explanation algorithms' results varied on different domains.\looseness=-1